raspberrypilearning/tell-a-story/en/step_1.md

 If you need to print this project, please use the [printer-friendly version](https://projects.raspberrypi.org/en/projects/tell-a-story/print){:target="_blank"} .

-Use the link in the footer to access the GitHub repo for this project, which contains all resources (including an example finished project) in the ‘en/resources’ folder.
+Use the link in the footer to access the GitHub repository for this project, which contains all resources (including an example finished project) in the ‘en/resources’ folder.